tanowaf/WAF-Core/README.md

 - Matching request/response bodies using jsonpath/css/xpath expressions
 - Filtering (modification of requests/responses)
 - "restart the processing chain" as possible action for matching rules
+- "increase/decrease a matching score" as possible action for matching rules
 - HTTPS support
+- HTTP2, HTTP3 support
 - Documentation

 See the [Roadmap](Roadmap.md) for a detailed list of features not yet implemented.